There Was Once an Asylum

 Dr Basil Stafford began his career as a General Practitioner in Melbourne.

-He then moved to Queensland to take up a position in mental health services where he spent the whole of his professional career, becoming Director of State Psychiatric Services from 1938.
-Dr Stafford was responsible for the first cardiazol treatment and insulin coma in Queensland, and at the same time also introduced an “honour system” to Goodna, the precursor to the open hospital policy.
+He then moved to Queensland to take up a position in mental health services, where he spent the whole of his professional career, becoming Director of State Psychiatric Services from 1938.
+Dr Stafford was responsible for the first cardiazol treatment and insulin coma in Queensland and, at the same time, introduced an “honour system” in Goodna, the precursor to the open hospital policy.

 He set up the first community service of a psychiatric clinic in the Brisbane metropolitan area.
 Throughout his career, Dr Stafford stimulated the teaching and study of psychiatry as a branch of medicine and actively promoted the acceptance of psychiatrists and medical practitioners of mental hospitals by the rest of the medical profession and the community as a whole.
-He was sent by the Queensland government to attend the 2nd International Congress on Mental Hygiene in Paris and on a study tour of hospitals, psychiatric clinics and universities in the United States, Europe and the United Kingdom serving on the Nurses’ Board for over 16 years, Dr Stafford helped raise the standards of training of mental health nurses.
+The Queensland government sent him to attend the 2nd International Congress on Mental Hygiene in Paris and to undertake a study tour of hospitals, psychiatric clinics, and universities in the United States, Europe, and the United Kingdom.
+Serving on the Nurses’ Board for over 16 years, Dr Stafford helped raise the standards of training of mental health nurses.

-In 1952 he was elected President of the Australian Association of Psychiatrists, and he was elected a Foundation Fellow of The Australian and New Zealand College of Psychiatrists.
-On his return, Stafford recommended various changes to the mental health system which led to legislative developments.
-Not only were the Mental Hygiene Act of 1938 and the Mental Health Act of 1962 largely due to his guidance, but he also greatly influenced the Criminal Law Amendment Act of 1945, and this piece of legislation today is an example of how the offender can be directed to rehabilitative punishment or treatment.
+In 1952, he was elected President of the Australian Association of Psychiatrists and a Foundation Fellow of the Australian and New Zealand College of Psychiatrists.
+Upon his return, Stafford recommended various changes to the mental health system, which prompted legislative developments.
+Not only were the Mental Hygiene Act of 1938 and the Mental Health Act of 1962 mainly due to his guidance, but he also greatly influenced the Criminal Law Amendment Act of 1945; this piece of legislation today exemplifies how offenders can be directed toward rehabilitative punishment or treatment.
 The first building at Wolston Park to reflect Stafford's modern ideas was Dawson House, a new female building completed in 1944.
-It provided accommodation for 60 patients and was located on a sloping site close to the existing female wards.
+It accommodated 60 patients and was located on a sloping site near the existing female wards.
 It was recognised that a building with a basement could be built on such topography, with the basement accommodating treatment rooms for cardiazol therapy, insulin therapy, malaria therapy, somnifaine or continuous narcosis therapy and other medical treatments.
-The most striking difference was that minimal attention was given to the outside environment this building was inward-looking, signalling the demise of the significance placed on the environment in 'moral treatment' and the increasing medicalisation of the treatment of mental health.
+The most striking difference was the minimal attention paid to the external environment; this building was inward-looking, signalling the decline in the significance placed on the environment in 'moral treatment' and the increasing medicalisation of mental health treatment.
 Another important building project for female patients at this time was the construction of a special female recreation facility, which commenced in 1951 on an area of approximately 2.5 hectares on the western edge of the reserve, adjacent to the Brisbane River.
 The principal building within the area was the cafeteria with facilities to serve 500 patients [now Wolston Park Golf Club house].
-Patients could spend the whole day in the recreation area without needing to return to the wards for midday meals.
+Patients could spend the entire day in the recreation area without returning to the wards for midday meals.

-Other facilities in the area included a sewing room, tennis court, bowling green, a large playing field, viewing shelters and storage sheds.
+Other facilities in the area included a sewing room, a tennis court, a bowling green, a large playing field, viewing shelters, and storage sheds.

-By 1957 more than 200 patients were regularly using the facilities, highlighting the rigorous separation of patients according to gender that operated in all facets of the institution.
-By January 1942, 110 returned soldiers were inmates of Goodna Mental Hospital, and the Commonwealth government expressed concern about the growing numbers being admitted.
-War veterans had become a significant minority of the hospital population since the final years of the First World War and Ellerton had decided upon consideration, that using existing institutions was preferable to building new facilities.
-During the Second World War, however, the Commonwealth agreed to fund the construction of three special wards, with the State government agreeing to responsibility for the maintenance of the buildings and staffing.
-Plans for a complete repatriation unit were prepared by the Works Department in consultation with Basil Stafford.
+By 1957, more than 200 patients were regularly using the facilities, highlighting the institution's rigorous gender-based separation across all facets.
+By January 1942, 110 returned soldiers were inmates at Goodna Mental Hospital, and the Commonwealth government expressed concern about the increasing number of admissions.
+War veterans had become a significant minority of the hospital population since the final years of the First World War, and Ellerton had decided, upon consideration, that using existing institutions was preferable to building new facilities.
+During the Second World War, however, the Commonwealth agreed to fund the construction of three special wards, with the State government taking responsibility for the maintenance of the buildings and staffing.
+The Works Department prepared plans for a complete repatriation unit in consultation with Basil Stafford.

-Their design essentially resurrected the principles of 'moral treatment ' The buildings were designed to minimise the sense of confinement associated with mental hospitals and freedom was emphasised by wide verandahs and dining areas opening onto grassed courtyards and lawns.
-Construction of the wards began in 1946, and the Wacol Repatriation Pavilion was opened by Governor John Lavarack on 26 January 1948.
-It comprised three wards each with accommodation for 88 patients and a kitchen/canteen block.
-A recreation hall was erected in 1950 and a cricket oval in 1954.
+Their design essentially resurrected the principles of 'moral treatment '.
+The buildings were designed to minimise the sense of confinement associated with mental hospitals, and freedom was emphasised by wide verandahs and dining areas opening onto grassed courtyards and lawns.
+Construction of the wards began in 1946, and Governor John Lavarack opened the Wacol Repatriation Pavilion on 26 January 1948.
+It comprised three wards, each accommodating 88 patients, and a kitchen/canteen block.
+A recreation hall was erected in 195,0 and a cricket oval in 1954.
 In the late 1940s, planning began for a new farm ward complex.

-Farm wards at the hospital had traditionally operated as semi-independent units where patients enjoyed greater levels of freedom and autonomy, unlike the main wards where people were locked in their cells or wards.
-A new site on the summit of a hill adjacent to the existing farm wards was chosen and two large wards with accommodation for 175 patients and a dining/recreation block were erected between 1953 and 1957.
+Farm wards at the hospital had traditionally operated as semi-independent units, in which patients enjoyed greater freedom and autonomy, unlike the main wards, where people were confined to cells or wards.
+A new site on the summit of a hill adjacent to the existing farm wards was chosen, and two large wards with accommodation for 175 patients and a dining/recreation block were erected between 1953 and 1957.
 Patients included both 'backward persons' and people who had responded well to treatment and had the potential for recovery and discharge.
-In 1958, part of the farmward complex was set aside for patients regarded as 'subnormal' and in 1964 a five-teacher school was established to teach the 160 children who lived there.
+In 1958, part of the farmward complex was set aside for patients regarded as 'subnormal', and in 1964, a five-teacher school was established to teach the 160 children who lived there.
 Gradually, all of this block became occupied by intellectually disabled children and was renamed the Basil Stafford Centre.
-In 1965 a new alcohol rehabilitation centre was also established, making use of the old farm ward buildings at the northern end of the site.
-Alcoholics had been patients at Wolston Park since the Inebriates Act of 1892 had allowed for their admission to designated institutions, however, there had been no specific facilities for them.
-New buildings were erected adjacent to the former farm ward including four wards, offices and an occupational therapy area.
+In 1965, a new alcohol rehabilitation centre was also established, using the old farm ward buildings at the northern end of the site.
+Alcoholics had been patients at Wolston Park since the Inebriates Act of 1892 had allowed for their admission to designated institutions; however, there had been no specific facilities for them.
+New buildings were erected adjacent to the former farm ward, including four wards, offices and an occupational therapy area.
 The new centre was known as the Wacol Rehabilitation Centre.
-Initially,it served both male and female patients; later a separate complex was built for female patients requiring treatment for alcoholism (Melaleuca House and Poinciana House).
-The hospital population peaked in the mid-1950s, with an average of approximately 2500 residents daily (not including Wacol Repatriation Pavilion patients) and 700 staff.
+Initially, it served both male and female patients; later, a separate complex was built for female patients requiring treatment for alcoholism (Melaleuca House and Poinciana House).
+The hospital population peaked in the mid-1950s, with an average of approximately 2500 residents per day (excluding Wacol Repatriation Pavilion patients) and 700 staff.
 By the late 1950s, the efficacy of large-scale, all-purpose institutions for the treatment of mental illness began to be questioned.
-It was recognised that patients became institutionalised to the extent that living in large institutions perpetuated their mental disorders and did not assist them to recover.
+It was recognised that patients became institutionalised to the extent that living in large institutions perpetuated their mental disorders and did not assist them in recovering.
 The Division of Mental Hygiene embarked on a program of expanding acute psychiatric beds in general hospitals and transferring elderly senile patients from mental hospitals to nursing homes.
-This resulted in a decline in the number of patients at Goodna and in 1960, Director Basil Stafford was able to report that, for the first time, the hospital had an excess of beds.
+This resulted in a decline in patient numbers at Goodna, and in 1960, Director Basil Stafford reported that, for the first time, the hospital had an excess of beds.

 The complex began to develop a different role.

 No longer did it cater for every type of patient from every part of the State; instead, the majority of inmates were long-term chronic patients.
-The new Mental Health Act of 1962 placed a greater emphasis on voluntary admission and the complex became known as the Brisbane Special Hospital.
+The new Mental Health Act of 1962 placed greater emphasis on voluntary admission, and the complex was renamed the Brisbane Special Hospital.

-In 1976 the Minister for Health released a paper on the Care of the Intellectually Handicapped, which proved to be the catalyst for significant changes in the delivery of mental health services.
-A special Branch of Intellectually Handicapped Services was established within the Health Department in 1977, which took responsibility for the Basil Stafford Centre.
+In 1976, the Minister for Health released a paper on the Care of the Intellectually Handicapped, which proved to be the catalyst for significant changes in the delivery of mental health services.
+A special Branch of Intellectually Handicapped Services was established within the Health Department in 1977 and assumed responsibility for the Basil Stafford Centre.
 Research into the long-term effects of institutionalisation and the lack of success in the treatment and care provided in institutional settings led to critical questioning of the institutional model for both mentally ill and intellectually and physically disabled people.
 In addition, the increasing criticism of conditions within mental hospitals and the abuse of patients' rights gave impetus to the development of alternative models, in particular, community-based mental health services.

-Several major building projects, which reflected these changing ideas, were undertaken at Wolston Park during the 1970s, as well as extensive re-modelling of existing structures.
+Several major building projects, reflecting these changing ideas, were undertaken at Wolston Park during the 1970s, as were extensive remodelling of existing structures.
 In 1978, the Barrett Psychiatry Unit was established to provide acute care.

-It comprised eight separate buildings, a reception and admission block, three wards with 32 beds, two wards with 16 beds, a cafeteria and a medical officer's flat.
-In 1984 it expanded to include inpatients and specialised services for young people.
-A new medical centre opened in 1979 and in 1980 Nyunda Park was set up as an outdoor recreation area.
-The John Oxley Centre, a forensic psychiatric unit, was built on the eastern side of the site next to the Brisbane River in 1990.
-A number of 19th-century buildings were demolished in the 1970s and 1980s, with renovation and rehabilitation of other remaining 19th-century buildings occurring in the late 1990s.
-As part of the 1996 Ten Year Mental Health Plan for Queensland, the main hospital became known as The Park - Centre for Mental Health and has decentralised its extended care services with a greater emphasis on rehabilitation and recovery.
+It comprised eight separate buildings: a reception and admission block; three wards with 32 beds; two wards with 16 beds; a cafeteria; and a medical officer's flat.
+In 1984, it expanded to include inpatients and specialised services for young people.
+A new medical centre opened in 197,9, and in 1980 Nyunda Park was set up as an outdoor recreation area.
+The John Oxley Centre, a forensic psychiatric unit, was built on the eastern side of the site, adjacent to the Brisbane River, in 1990.
+Several 19th-century buildings were demolished in the 1970s and 1980s, with renovation and rehabilitation of other remaining 19th-century buildings occurring in the late 1990s.
+As part of the 1996 Ten-Year Mental Health Plan for Queensland, the main hospital became known as The Park - Centre for Mental Health and has decentralised its extended care services, placing greater emphasis on rehabilitation and recovery.

 The Park now provides clinical treatment and rehabilitation programs to patients from central and southern Queensland, including care for people with a chronic mental disorder and for people with a mental disorder who are also intellectually disabled, forensic care services and an extended treatment service for adolescents.
-From 1999 to 2002 many new buildings were erected, including a large new maximum-security facility at the eastern edge of the site.
-Most of the new buildings are domestic in scale and character and include accommodation for patients and medical and administrative facilities.
+From 1999 to 2002, many new buildings were erected, including a large new maximum-security facility at the eastern edge of the site.
+Most of the latest buildings are of domestic scale and character and include accommodation for patients, as well as medical and administrative facilities.

-Some replace buildings erected during the 1970s, such as parts of the Barrett Psychiatric Centre.
+Some buildings erected in the 1970s have been replaced, such as parts of the Barrett Psychiatric Centre.

 J.E.
 F McDonald